"There are only two tragedies: One is not getting what one wants, and the other is getting it."

 "I thought...
 I thought things would be different after we..."
 Tears pricked her eyes.
 "I thought he'd change."

 Ms. Marzanna laughed.
-"Ah, to be that young again.
+"To be that young again.
 Now, hold still and don't squirm.
 This last part is important."

 Sonia saw the knife but she didn't have time to scream again.
 The tip of the blade sank into her palm and hot blood ran between her fingers.
-Ms. Marzanna squeezed her wrist while Sonia cried out.
-A few drops of her blood dribbled onto a bowl on the table, and then Ms. Marzanna let her go.
-The old woman plucked something from the red pool: It was a pumpkin seed.
-But it looked strange now.
+A few drops dribbled into a bowl on the table, and then Ms. Marzanna let her go.
+The old woman plucked something from the red pool: It was a pumpkin seed, but it looked strange now.
 It had turned purple and unhealthy, and it seemed to throb.
 Sonia held her bleeding hand and backed away.

 "What is that?"

-"The last seed from the last pumpkin in the patch, seasoned with your misery.
-It'll make a good harvest for me, come next Halloween."
+"The last seed from the last pumpkin in the patch, seasoned with misery.
+It'll make a good harvest for me next Halloween."

 The old witch tucked the seed away and shrank into the shadows.
 Only her eyes were visible, lit up like two orange candle flames.